- Sleep is integral not only for adequate cognition but also for the healing of your body.

 EMFs impair sleep

 Did you realize that EMFs will impair your sleep?
 Yes, EMFs can reduce your sleep time.
-4So, you could remedy this by turning off your WIFI, or to make matters easier and go even further with EMF reduction, choose to purchase a QI device.
-So, you could remedy this by turning off your WIFI, or you can make matters more manageable and go even further with EMF reduction by choosing to purchase a QI device.
-So how does a QI device/ QI shied work?
-A QI shield’s protective influence will reduce EMF exposure through physiological and electrophysiological measurements.
-If you would like to read more about the QI device, go to my article called, How To Reduce Your EMF Exposure [ 10 Strategies].
+4So, you could remedy this by turning off your WIFI, or to make matters easier and go even further with EMF reduction, by choosing to purchase a product from EMF solutions.
+So how do products from EMF solutions work?
+If you would like to read more about these types of products, then go to my article called, How To Reduce Your EMF Exposure [ 10 Strategies].
 In this article, I go through the different ways to reduce your EMFs.

 Tip#8- Avoid eating 3 hours before bedtime or stop caffeine after 12 pm